c22dev/badnotes/README.md

 # BadNotes
-an iOS tweak that unlocks Goodnotes Pro
+An iOS tweak that unlocks Goodnotes Pro

 ## How does this work ?